phunkie/effect/docs/io-app.md

 ### Running IOApp Classes

-You can run an IOApp by passing a file that returns an instance:
+You can run an IOApp by passing a file that defines the class:

 ```bash
 $ bin/phunkie MyApp.php
 Hello, Effects!
 ```

-The file should return an IOApp instance:
+Simply define your IOApp class in the file - no need to explicitly return an instance:

 ```php
 <?php